 (This article may or may not contain affiliate links.
 What does that mean?)

 When I first heard rumors about the French transit strikes, I didn’t think much about them.
 After all, our vacation was weeks away.
 Surely I could keep those reservations for our dream trip to Paris.
+And THAT was the beginning of everything on our vacation going wrong.

 Our first stop was in Germany to see the Christmas markets and enjoy a peaceful holiday.
 Our plan was to depart Leipzig the next week and spend a few days at a vacation rental in a quiet Parisian suburb, complete with a kitchenette and a washing machine.
 We would be near museums but far from New Year’s festivities.
 However, as the strike continued, it disrupted public transportation throughout Paris.
 Watching from Germany, we realized that if we wanted to visit the Louvre, the Eiffel Tower, or any of the other places we had planned, we would be dependent on long taxi rides and substantial walks across town with four kids in tow.